roytang/blog/content/post/2025/06/weeknotes-06-29/index.md

 ### The World

 Iran and Israel have entered a ceasefire.
 Everyone is claiming victory.
-Trump si mad because intel leaks suggest they haven't wiped out Iran's nuclear program like he announced.
+Trump is mad because intel leaks suggest they haven't wiped out Iran's nuclear program like he announced.

 ### My Week